Skip to main content

 RESTful JSON, language-neutral

 The API surface is standard HTTPS + JSON — consumable from any language.
-Initial SDK coverage is planned for Python and Java at GA, with specific timelines shared to early-access partners.
-Neither language is a prerequisite — direct HTTP integration is fully documented.
+SDK coverage is available for Python and Java, with sample repositories shared to customers under NDA.
+Neither SDK is a prerequisite — direct HTTP integration is fully documented.

 Performance and reliability